-Discover cash flow and budget information, articles, news, and public/private organizations that can help with your cash flow/budget needs.
+Discover information, articles, news, and public/private organizations that can help with your cash flow/budget needs.

-A budget is a detailed financial plan consisting of sales/revenue, costs, expenses, and calculations of cash flow, and profit.
+A business budget is a detailed financial plan consisting of sales/revenue, costs, expenses, and calculations of cash flow and profit.

-You forecast your revenues, determine what your costs, and expenses.
-You then calculate pretax profit, cash flow, and net profit. based on what you think is the best use of your business funds, and then go back and compare your plan to your actual results.
+You forecast your revenues and determine your costs and expenses.
+You then calculate pretax profit, cash flow, and net profit based on what you think is the best use of your business funds.
+You then go back and compare your plan to your actual results.

-The budget also creates a consciousness of how to control and best spend your money.
-Note: if you do not have a cost or expense in your budget, you are less likely to spend it.
+The budget also creates an idea of how to control and best spend your money.
+Note: If you do not have a cost or expense in your budget, you are less likely to spend it.

 - Forecast what money you expect to earn

 - Plan where to spend that revenue

 - See the difference between your plan and reality